ndangalasinh/ny_taxi_data/README.md

 ### Data Modelling
-Now at this stage we will end up with data into our storage, in simple case like this the analysts can easilty access the data from this storage and build dashbord or perfom analysis without a problem.
-But in cases where there is a lot of data from different sources Warehouse can easily end up being confusing and rander its advantages.
-Hence it is very important to get into a behavior of modelling this data into the easily consumed format.
+Now that we have data in our storage we will have to prepare it to be able to be used, in simple case the analysts can easilty access the data from this storage and build dashbord or perfom analysis without a problem.
+But in cases where there is a lot of data from different sources a warehouse can easily end up being confusing and not having advantages we anticipate a warehouse to have.
+Hence it is very important to get into a behavior of modelling this data into the easily consumed form ie by combining some tables.

-While there are multiple tools you can use to model data, I have opted to use DBT for simplicity of this project.
+We are using DBT as a tool to model data, DBT is very familiar among data engineers in data modelling.
-#### Our models will be classified into two groups as follows
+#### Data will be modelled as follows
+For context DBT uses the tables that we generated when we stored data in the data warehouse to generate either tables or views which can be used to generate final tables that our analysts will use.
+In this case we have some views that are derived from the tables and then we are using those fews to create tables in Core which are made available to the analysts
 1. Core
     - zones_ny Table
     - facts_trip Table